deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

 PlayTwoPartHarmony.java prompts you for a file containing two-party harmony strings (such as "harmonies-BEATLES.txt), renders the first line as MIDI, plays it on your speakers, and outputs an mp3 file ("harmonies-BEATLES.mp3" above).

-You need to install ffmpeg to convert WAV files to mp3 files.
+You need to install lame http://lame.sourceforge.net/ (on linux) ffmpeg (on Windows) https://www.ffmpeg.org/ to convert WAV files to mp3 files.

 PlayTwoPartHarmony.java lets you can configure the tempo and a transpose (pitch offset to adjust each note).
 For the samples at http://truthsite.org/music, I did not adjust the tempo, but in a few cases I adjusted the transpose.